 Kaitie says, “Being prepared and getting organised doesn’t only save time and money, it also makes your life so much easier.
 The Healthy Mummy lifestyle was made for busy mums like myself.”

 Rhian Allen (centre) is the founder of the Healthy Mummy.
-As a busy mum of 2 she knows that meal prep is a great way to help those who are struggling to eat well.
+As a busy mum of 2, she knows that a meal prep routine is a great way to help those who are struggling to eat well.